This article is an honest review on La Roche-Posay Vitamin C Serum and why it is one of the best vitamin C serums on the market.

 La Roche-Posay Vitamin C Serum Review

 La Roche-Posay is a name many will be familiar with, loved globally by fans of the brand and dermatologists alike.
-A French skin care brand with a no nonsense approach, La Roche-Posay has made a name for itself as a high quality drugstore line that’s sensitive skin-friendly, using formulas that only comprise of gentle ingredients that are absolutely essential.
-Simple, well-priced, effective.
+A French skin care brand with a no nonsense approach, La Roche-Posay has made a name for itself as a high quality drugstore line that’s sensitive skin-friendly, using formulas that only comprize of gentle ingredients that are absolutely essential.
+Simple, good value for money, effective.